 Waco Partition Lawyers

 Dunnam & Dunnam attorneys are experienced in handling Central Texas partition lawsuits.
-Call Dunnam & Dunnam’s Waco partition lawyers at 254-753-6437 to discuss your partition.
+Call Dunnam & Dunnam’s Waco real estate partition lawyers at 254-753-6437 to discuss your partition.

 What is a partition?

 “Partition” is the legal term referring to division of real property between joint owners.
 It may be voluntary, by agreement or partition deed.
 If no agreement is reached, one or more joint owners may seek a court-ordered division by means of a partition suit.
 It is also possible to file a “friendly” partition action if the parties desire a court decree that ratifies their agreement.
 If title is in dispute or there is no common title, then partition is not the appropriate remedy.

 There are two kinds of judicially-ordered partition: partition in kind, which refers to the actual physical division of land by metes and bounds; and a judicially-ordered sale of the property, when partition in kind is not feasible or cannot be achieved fairly and equitably.
 Chapter 23 of the Texas Property Code covers partition disputes.